To make lasting improvements in both the diversity and inclusiveness of our community, AU is committed to the following actions:

 - Reallocate five tenure or tenure track positions to recruit diverse candidates to AU's faculty

 - Develop programs to cultivate inclusive classrooms, including an entry program for newly appointed tenure track faculty and dialogue sessions for current faculty

-- American University Experience (AUx), a set of two required transition courses, is tested with a core of trained faculty and staff and is expected to be rolled out to all first-year students in 2018
+- American University Experience (AUx), a set of two required transition courses, is rolled out to all first-year students in academic year 2018-2019

 - A plan for diversifying and retaining diverse faculty — Target of Opportunity Program (TOP) — is developed by Mary Clark, Dean of Academic Affairs and Senior Vice Provost and Dr. Cheryl Holcomb-McCoy, Dean of the School of Education

 - Human Resources examines every phase of staff hiring process with the goal of increasing diversity and inclusion